 To develop “market thickness” and firmly cement the renminbi’s status as a favourable currency for invoicing, investment and foreign exchange reserves, China still has its work cut out for it.
 Further liberalisation of capital controls, greater convertibility and wider financial sector reforms will be needed.
 But what impact have recent reforms already had?
 And what are the potential roadblocks on the path that lies ahead?

 According to the Triennial Central Bank Survey on global foreign exchange markets, published by the Bank of International Settlements (BiS) in 2019, the RMB still accounts for only around 4.3% of forex operations worldwide, a comparatively low figure.
 That said, China’s currency accounted for less than 1% as recently as 2010, which suggests that recent internationalisation efforts have been gaining considerable traction.
-Similarly, while the renminbi may account for just 2% of foreign currency reserves at present, optimistic forecasts predict that this figure could reach between 10% and 20% by 2030.
+Similarly, while the renminbi may account for just 2% of foreign currency reserves at present, optimistic forecasts predict that this figure could reach between 10% and 20% by 2030 as the currency gains more ground on the forext market.
 When it comes to the settlement of international trade, progress has been even more impressive.
 In 2009, the percentage of Chinese foreign trade conducted through RMB was negligible.
 By 2015, the figure had already exceeded 15%.

-But, for all the attention garnered by infrastructural projects and overseas trade deals, China may still have to devote a good deal of energy to deadlocks of a more fundamental nature, which may yet throw a proverbial spanner in the works and prevent China from achieving its world currency ambitions any time soon.
+But, for all the attention garnered by infrastructural projects and overseas trade deals, China may still have to devote a good deal of energy to deadlocks of a more fundamental nature.
 Above all else, the country’s practice of strict capital controls hinders financial market development, as well as broad renminbi use beyond Chinese borders.
 Liberalising these controls would ease capital flows in and out of China, but also lead to greater financial instability and volatility, which, as recent history has shown, Chinese authorities are not yet ready to embrace.
 In August 2015, for example, when China devalued the renminbi, the country quickly implemented strict capital controls to stave off any risk of large-scale capital flight.
 While it was successful in achieving this goal, the move dealt a considerable blow to international confidence in the Chinese currency and the effect was a significant reduction in RMB cross-border settlement.
 From an all-time high of RMB 2.09 trillion in 2015, international RMB trade settlement subsequently dipped to 994 billion in the first quarter of 2017.
 Incremental changes look set to continue, however, as many analysts regard the Chinese financial system as not yet mature enough for sweeping capital control reforms.

 Arguably more peripheral concerns over the renminbi’s international development include issues like geopolitical antagonisms, which have recently accumulated.
-Though recent trade tensions with the United States should dissipate somewhat under the Biden administration, concerns have notably been raised over the situation in Hong Kong, which remains the global hub for offshore renminbi (CNH) clearing and trading.
 Reputational risk and the image of the RMB as a stable and reliable alternative currency could be impacted by ongoing tensions in the region.
 This is of special significance given that recent RMB-denominated trade settlement progress has been concentrated, to a large degree, in Asia and countries closely associated with the BRI initiative.
-China’s image abroad is crucial and the effects of escalated tensions, if they were to materialise, may prove harmful to rapid RMB internationalisation.
+China’s image abroad is crucial and any possible tensions, may prove harmful to rapid RMB internationalisation.
 In the same vein, it remains unclear whether territorial dispute in the South China Sea or recurring tensions along the Indian border will bear a direct impact on investment or RMB trade settlement in a meaningful way over time.

-Despite some analysts’ concerns over a slowdown in growth as China progresses towards its goal of becoming a “moderately prosperous” society (from the confucianist term “xiaokang”), the country’s economic importance only stands to grow over the next ten years.
+Despite some analysts’ concerns over a slowdown in growth as China progresses towards its goal of becoming a “moderately prosperous” society, economic growth in the country is bound to be strong over the next ten years.
 Heightened renminbi use internationally should coincide with this, as it becomes an increasingly significant currency for investment, invoicing and foreign exchange reserves outside mainland China.
-The rate at which this process will gather pace is slightly harder to predict, however.

 China has made considerable efforts to expand renminbi use in recent years, beginning with the creation of the offshore renminbi (CNH).
 Endeavours to augment foreign interaction with the renminbi in trade settlements, from the issue of dim sum bonds to the establishment of FTZs, have also garnered impressive initial results, while ongoing multilateral initiatives like the RCEP, or China’s own BRI, are a chance for the country to promote renminbi use in an unprecedented manner.
 However, an insufficiently mature financial system, continued capital control restrictions, limitations on RMB convertibility and issues around the country and currency’s image hinder the internationalisation process.